-- (a) The application process and its progress will consist of a number of steps as outlined below.
-An indicative timeline for the process is Annexure E to the Code. - (i) Application submitted for evaluation and consideration - (ii) Written confirmation by the employer that they have received a copy of the Code, have understood and are prepared to be bound by the Code as a term and condition of registration as a self-insured employer - (iii) WorkCover appoints one or more evaluators to evaluate the application - (iv) The evaluators meet with the employer to outline and discuss the requirements of the evaluation process (see Chapter 8 for details on the evaluation process) - (v) The evaluation process proceeds until WorkCover determines whether the employer has met all appropriate standards and criteria - (vi) The employer and WorkCover agree on a target date for commencement of self-insured employer registration if the application is successful
+- The application process and its progress will consist of a number of steps as outlined below. - (i) Application submitted for evaluation and consideration - (ii) Written confirmation by the employer that they have received a copy of the Code, have understood and are prepared to be bound by the Code as a term and condition of registration as a self-insured employer

-- (vii) The employer and WorkCover agree the terms and conditions for the management of transitional liabilities (including all the necessary financial calculations and adjustments) - (viii) An actuarial evaluation is obtained to cover both the value of the existing claims liability to estimate the likely liability that may be incurred during the first year of self-insured employer registration - (ix) The Board or the delegate considers the application, and if appropriate, grants self-insured employer registration - (x) The employer submits the required financial guarantee, and evidence of the existence of the excess of loss insurance policy - (xi) Commencement of self-insured employer registration - (b) An adjustment to the agreed timeframes will be made should the employer be unable to provide WorkCover with the requisite information as and when it is required by WorkCover.
-WorkCover will notify the employer of any changes to the timeframes as soon as practicable. - (c) If for any reason the employer delays performance of any of the required steps for a period of six months or more in total, WorkCover may, in its sole discretion, determine that the employer has abandoned its application.
+- (iii) WorkCoverSA appoints one or more evaluators to evaluate the application - (iv) The evaluators meet with the employer to outline and discuss the requirements of the evaluation process (see Chapter 8 for details on the evaluation process) - The evaluation process proceeds until WorkCoverSA determines whether the employer has met all appropriate standards and criteria - (vi) The employer and WorkCoverSA agree on a target date for commencement of self-insured employer registration if the application is successful - (vii) The employer and WorkCoverSA agree the terms and conditions for the management of transitional liabilities (including all the necessary financial calculations and adjustments) - (viii) An actuarial evaluation is obtained to cover both the value of the existing claims liability to estimate the likely liability that may be incurred during the first year of self-insured employer registration - (ix) The Board or the delegate considers the application, and if appropriate, grants self-insured employer registration - The employer submits the required financial guarantee, and evidence of the existence of the excess of loss insurance policy - (xi) Commencement of self-insured employer registration - b) An adjustment to the agreed timeframes will be made should the employer be unable to provide WorkCoverSA with the requisite information as and when it is required by WorkCoverSA.
+WorkCoverSA will notify the employer of any changes to the timeframes as soon as practicable. - c) If for any reason the employer delays performance of any of the required steps for a period of six months or more in total, WorkCoverSA may, in its sole discretion, determine that the employer has abandoned its application.
 Abandoned applications will not be resurrected, and if an employer wishes to reapply, the full process must commence again, including payment of the fee.
-However WorkCover may, in its sole discretion, take into consideration any work done prior to the application being abandoned, providing it remains relevant and valid for any new application.
+However WorkCoverSA may, in its sole discretion, take into consideration any work done prior to the application being abandoned, providing it remains relevant and valid for any new application.

-4.9 Outline of renewal process
+4.9.
+Outline of renewal process

-The following paragraphs apply where a self-insured employer applies to WorkCover for a renewal of self-insured employer registration pursuant to clause 4.6:
+The following paragraphs apply where a self-insured employer applies to WorkCoverSA for a renewal of self-insured employer registration pursuant to clause 4.6: